sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 - Load balancer will work on a round robin fashion for dispatching logs to VM scale set
 - We will have unequal log sizes for each client
 - For DSC an already existing Automation account will be used
+- We already have a log analytics workspace for storing logs
+- Microsoft's Sentinel is configured for using the log analytics workspace

 Specifications:
 - NLB, VM Scaleset will be deployed on the same resource group